 How You Can Help

 - Share Your Story About High Prescription Costs: High costs of antiseizure medications can be a major barrier to accessing the treatment that's best for you.
 If you've had a hard time getting the medication you need because of high costs (or if you've had to go without other basic needs in order to pay for your medication), please let us know.
-Email your story to Russ Derry at firstname.lastname@example.org.
-Epilepsy Foundation of Michigan is leading the Michigan Coalition for Affordable Prescriptions, and your stories will help us and other coalition members to promote public policies that reduce medication costs.
+You can share your story on the Michigan Coalition for Affordable Prescriptions website.
+This coalition is being led by Epilepsy Foundation of Michigan.
+Your stories will help us and other coalition members to promote public policies that reduce medication costs.

 - Volunteer: A big part of accessing appropriate epilepsy care involves simply learning what appropriate epilepsy care is.
 The sooner people with epilepsy are told about how and when to seek specialty care, the better.
 With this in mind, we want to get the word out to newly or recently diagnosed people with epilepsy.
 One way to do this is to provide educational handouts about the Foundation and appropriate epilepsy care to general neurologists and primary care physicians who can then share this with their patients who've just learned they have epilepsy.
 Volunteers are needed to help identify and deliver these materials to physicians' offices across the state.
 Contact Russ Derry at firstname.lastname@example.org or 800-377-6226 ext.
 1302 to find out more.